 This post contains affiliate links.
 When you click an affiliate link and make a purchase, I receive a very small commission.
 That does NOT result in additional charges to you or cost you anything extra.

 Do you like C2C crochet blanket patterns?
 The Acorn Square is a part of the Harvest Blanket Free crochet C2C CAL through November with 3 squares released each week on Monday, Wednesday and Friday.

 The CAL is hosted by E’Claire Makery and as always, I was happy to collaborate with some of my awesome designer friends.

 The blanket pattern contains 12 squares inspired by crisp fall mornings, pumpkin patches, sunflowers, and the harvest season.
 It is perfect for all fall lovers!
 It’s such a beautiful blanket that you’ll want to use each fall season.AL.

 There are 2 ways you can join the fun:

 - Collect the patterns as they are released.
-Each square will be a free chart on the designer’s blog post.
+Each Square do steroids make you gain weight will be a free chart on the designer’s blog post.